Sasszem/Jelek/file_format.md

 ```

 - PRIMARYID: id of the primary port of the two-port network
-- SECONDARYID: id of the secndary port of the netwrok
+- SECONDARYID: id of the secondary port of the network

 Both devices will be removed, so setting them as a resistor is recommended